hackclub/jams-bounty/README.md

 _- HQ Jams Team 💖_

 **Ps.
-Here are some Jam topics we're looking at.
-We can't wait to see what you come up with :)**
+Here's what we already have in the pipeline so please don't make a PR with these ideas**
+- Building a personal website
-- Create a 3d globe with three.js
+- BUilding a sprig game
-- Writing music with code!
-- Password generator with Python
-- Ray Tracers (in Rust!)
-- Building a programming language
+- Creating a ChatGPT Clone
-- How to read the internet
-- Speak colors